clarkezone/clarkezone.github.io/_posts/2018-12-14-animated-vector-graphics-using-windows_ui_composition.md

 	shape.Size({ 100.0f,100.0f });
 ```

 This should feel pretty familiar if you have previously experimented with the Windows Visual Layer at all (if not check out the docs [here](https://docs.microsoft.com/en-us/windows/uwp/composition/visual-layer)).
-Next we need a gemotryl let's create a circular geometry and set it's radius:
+Next we need a geometry for our circle; let's create an ```EllipseGeometry``` and set it's radius:

 ```c++
 	auto circleGeometry = compositor.CreateEllipseGeometry();
 	circleGeometry.Radius(float2(30, 30));
 ```

-to get the geometry to show up we need to create a SpriteShape from the geometry and set up a brush to fill it with and an offset to position it spatially:
+to get the Ellipse show up we need to create a ```SpriteShape``` from the geometry and set up a brush to fill it with and an offset to position it spatially:

 ```c++
 	auto circleShape = compositor.CreateSpriteShape(circleGeometry);